|

 Your surgeon should complete a residency in plastic and reconstructive surgery accredited by the Accreditation Council on Graduate Medical Education (ACGME).
 In addition, the surgeon should be comfortable performing the procedure in which the patient is interested.
 Having the right credentials does not necessarily mean the doctor is skilled in specific types of surgery.

-Learn more from the American Board of Medical Specialties: ABMS.org
+Learn more updated information from the American Board of Medical Specialties: www.ABMS.org.

-Read the answers to frequently asked questions about board-certification oon the official web site of the ABPS:
+Answers to FAQs about board-certification on the official website of the ABPS: www.abplsurg.org